h-shukla/Travel-Logger/README.md

 - [x] Finish all logs routes
 - [x] Refactor code
 - [ ] Add community feature
+  - [x] Community model
+  - [x] Add communities array to user model
+  - [x] Users will be able to add comments within a community
+  - [x] Setup community routes and controllers
+  - [ ] Add CRUD functionality to the controllers
-  - [ ] Community model
+  - [ ] Add authorization to the CRUD controllers so unauthorized users can't access it
-  - [ ] Add users to community array so we know which communities they have joined
+  - [ ] Add user route to push a community to communities arrray if the user has joined any community without changing rest of the user data
-  - [ ] Allow forum like discussions to occur within those communities.
-        (LIKE Y.T.
-Comment section)

 ## Frontend
 Api is not accessible so have to scrape from google maps.
 Instead of having